elimo-engineering/elimos/board/initium/playtus/README.md

 Intro
 =====

-This directory contains a buildroot configuration for building an image for the Elimo Initium EVK, with LCD and support for demo games (Doom, OpenTyrian)
+This directory contains a buildroot configuration and data for building an image for the Elimo Initium EVK with LCD and gamepad support, plus a couple of games (Doom and Tyrian) The base/ sibling of this directory is used as a starting point, and the defconfig points to Playtus-specific files in this directory.

 How to build it
 ===============